 The Warrnambool Mechanics' Institute’s publication collection is of both local and state significance.

-The Children's Encyclopedia Vol 3, pages 1505 - 2244.
+The Children's Encyclopedia Vol 1, pages 1 - 764.
 Originated and edited by Arthur Mee.
 Hardcover, red colour with gold lettering.
 Published by The Educational Book Company, Limited.
-Part of the Pattison Collection of books
+Part of the Pattison Collection of books (PAT 032 CHI).

 Inscriptions & markings

-The label on the spine with typed text PAT 032 CHI
+Label on spine with typed text PAT 032 CHI

 - warrnambool mechanics’ institute,

 - warrnambool library,